Asi4nn/UTSC/README.md

 3. **Understand before moving on:** An often overlooked fact in any math based learning which build upon previous knowledge.
 I would say nearly all math, even starting from basic arithmetic builds onto itself, and if your foundation is weak, you won't have a good time (especially in uni).
 So always ask your prof, TAs, friends, or whoever about any lecture/tutorial material you don't quite understand, but don't get too hung up on small details that may not be as important because semesters fly by real quick.

-4. **Review material often:** If you really want to maximize grades and learning potential, you have to do this.
+4. **Review material often:** If you really want to maximize grades and learning potential, some courses will demand this.
 I will say that reviewing material optimally takes a lot of time and you might want to do other things (play games, go out, idk).
-Regardless, it's not hard to see that constantly going back to material helps immensely for depositing into long term memory, and will 100% aid you in remember definitions, proofs, etc. and why they exist.
+Regardless, it's not hard to see that constantly going back to material helps immensely for depositing into long term memory, and will 100% aid you in remembering definitions, proofs, etc. and why they exist.
 The nature of some courses already do this, as the material builds upon itself and you need to use many concepts regularly (examples are CSCB36, MATA31, CSCC63, MATB24).